andrius/hcloud-packer-templates/README.md

   - hcloud-hostname.service (sets hostname)
   - hcloud-network.service (configures primary and attached networks)
   - hcloud-ssh-keys.service (sets ssh root keys)

 Any further configuration is up to your provisioning tool.

-#### NixOS

-NixOS images export the metadata from `/etc/hcloud-metadata.json` as the `config.hcloud.*` hierarchy.
-Since not all `config.hcloud.*` data is known at snapshop build-time, the system configuration is initially partially stubbed out at built-time, and the freshly instantiated server runs `nix-channel --update` and `nixos-rebuild` after `hcloud-dl-metadata.service` has finished.

-The dynamic features mentioned above are implemented with a few nix expressions in `/etc/nixos/` using these `config.hcloud.*` attributes.
-These settings use the `mkDefaultOption` mechanism, so you're free to override them as you see fit.

-In general, you can provide the `nix-config-path` packer variable to point to a directory of nix expression and other data, like the one you would place in `/etc/nixos`, which is then baked into the built image.
-Note that the whole directory is included in this, including any `.git/` folder and other data, and that it uses the file `configuration.nix` as its entrypoint.
-You do not need to manage `hardware-configuration.nix` here.

-This `nix-config-path` mechanism allows both small customizations to the barebones image (producing images primarily intended for additional provisioning), while also enabling fully baked system images (for rapid deployment / autoscaling).

-It is planned to transition some or all of the above NixOS workflow to use flakes instead, but this isn't implemented yet.

 ### Known Issues